 Jump to:

 In the cooler months, there’s nothing better than freshly baked cornbread.
-The only thing better is our sweet potato cornbread, a recipe we’ve tested multiple times and are thrilled to share in advance of Thanksgiving and Christmas.
+The only thing better is our sweet potato cornbread.
+It's a perfect fall recipe that we’ve tested multiple times and love to share during Thanksgiving and Christmas, along with Thanksgiving Salad with Apples and Candied Walnuts, Corn Chowder with Sausage, Loaded Twice Baked Potatoes, Roasted Brussels Sprouts Au Gratin with Bacon and Pumpkin Crème Brûlée for dessert.

 - All-purpose flour: Gives the cornbread structure and the bread texture.